LucyDada/website/content/blog/lucy-dada-s01-e02-use-passive-restraint-bitch.md

 But a strong, single lady can die of thirst, of hunger, of illness, from injuries, if she's too hot or too cold.
 People need people.
 And I need more people than most people.
 Maybe that's just being a hoe bag, but a rose by any other name would smell as sweet.

-I go by the ‘emotional wheel’ approach to dating.
+I go by the 'emotional wheel' approach to dating.
 Just like a vocal range, everybody has a feelings range: some people can hit the mood, others are feeling-deaf.
-Rather than be limited to one person’s emotional capabilities I have a pick’n’mix of people.
+Rather than be limited to one person's emotional capabilities I have a pick'n'mix of people.
 First is my mono-polar lovers:

-* Mr. Good Time – just your average hedonist.
+* Mr. Good Time - just your average hedonist.
 With an above average dealer.

-* And Mr. Shit-hit-the-fan – just your average nihilist.
+* And Mr. Shit-hit-the-fan - just your average nihilist.
 No shred of hope for better days for the human race in general, and for himself in particular.

-And then there’s the lovers I go to depending on my energy levels:
+And then there's the lovers I go to depending on my energy levels:

-When I’m feeling low in energy I tend to seek out Ms. Blue, to wade with her in the muddy rivers of life and remind ourselves that life’s over after one go-round.
-However, I only see her when her life is full of other projects – ra-ra activist projects – because otherwise, if she’s feeling high energy, I myself become her project (learned that the hard way).
+When I'm feeling low in energy I tend to seek out Ms. Blue, to wade with her in the muddy rivers of life and remind ourselves that life's over after one go-round.
+However, I only see her when her life is full of other projects - ra-ra activist projects - because otherwise, if she's feeling high energy, I myself become her project (learned that the hard way).

-Then there’s my high arousal guy, Mr. Pre-incarceration.
+Then there's my high arousal guy, Mr. Pre-incarceration.
 I only see him after 23:00.
-I call him that because I’m pretty sure he'll soon be behind bars - it makes sense, everyone behind bars is high energy and is obsessed with the next big thing they’re working towards.
+I call him that because I'm pretty sure he'll soon be behind bars - it makes sense, everyone behind bars is high energy and is obsessed with the next big thing they're working towards.
 Each night with Mr. Pre-incarceration pushes my boundaries, and maybe I just hope he goes to jail before I end up in A&E with some random object stuck up my arse and/or knife fight wounds.

 And then there are a lot of guest appearances (or one-time appearances):